 Actuarial Analyst Intern – Commercial Lines Automobile Actuarial Pricing Team May 2022 – Aug.
 2022

-Imposed SAS to conducted cost analysis on Motor Vehicle Records orders which going over budget, proposed suggestions for actuary teams to reduce orders, reduced total loss by 13%
+Imposed SAS to conduct cost analysis on Motor Vehicle Records orders which go over budget, proposed suggestions for actuary teams to reduce orders, reduced total loss by 13%

 Conducted research on unexpected executions from the Auto Strategy Monitoring (ASM) Report in SQL, eliminated an issue with $ vs. % based endorsements, improved the Execution from 93% to 111%